jonasatgit/updatereporting/README.md

 - The SQL query might run long in bigger environments depending on SQL performance and SQL maintenance
 - There are several sub-reports with the same look and feel, because it was simpler to copy the report and just change the filter for the specific need.
 - Each sub-report will be hidden in SSRS to avoid direct usage and keep the folder as clean as possible.
-- The reports are made on SSRS 2017.
-I haven't tested other versions.
+- The reports are made on SSRS 2017, but can be converted to the older format using the "ForceLegacyFormat" parameter.

 # How to install
 1. Make sure you have enabled **Win32_Quickfixengineering** in the client settings for hardware inventory
 1. You could also use AD System Discovery to have further data, but that's no hard requirement.
 1. Either clone the repository or download the whole content.
 1. Copy the whole content to the SQL Server Reporting Services Server (SSRS)
-1. Create a ***new folder on the report server website*** were the reports should be imported to.
+1. Create a ***new folder on the report server website*** where the reports should be imported to.
    1. The folder should be under the normal MECM folder, but can also be at the root level of your Reporting Services Server.
 But keep in mind that report subscriptions are only visible in the MECM console, if the report, you have subscribed for, is below the normal MECM folder. <br> The subscription will not be visible in the MECM console if the report was placed at the root level.
 1. Start a PowerShell session as admin.
 	1. The user running PowerShell also needs to have admin rights on the SQL Reporting Services Server in order to upload the reports